 The max recommended weight limit is 275 pounds.
 The more you weight the harder it becomes to balance yourself on it though.

 Retrospec Weekender 10′ iSUP board has your typical drop-stitch core material surrounded by a fabric holding the drop-stitch material together with PVC layers around the fabric.
 There’s likely a double-layer PVC at the rails.
 And finally a non-slip EVA foam deck pad on the very top to stand on.

 What Is Retrospec Weekender 10’ Inflatable Paddle Board Made of?

 Retrospec Weekender 10’ iSUP board is made of:

-- double layer PVC
+- enhanced single-layer PVC

 Here a quick read on the construction of inflatable paddle boards (link opens in a new tab).

 What Are the Features of the Retrospec Weekender 10′ iSUP Board?

 Retrospec Weekender 10′ Inflatable stand up paddle board has just a handful of basic features:

 At the nose of the board is a bungee storage net which is attached to 6 D-rings.
 You can store equipment or other things under the net for safekeeping while paddling.